Meal Prep

 Prepare meals or meal kits designed to be frozen and cooked later: soups, braises, casseroles, marinated proteins, and sauce bases.
 Freezer prep extends the benefit from one week to one month or more.
 Learn how to store food properly so nothing goes to waste.

-How to start meal prepping
+How do you start meal prepping?

 Plan your meals